Kara (South Korean group): 2009: Rise in popularity in South Korea, Honey and Revolution

-At the end of January 2009, DSP announced that it would commence voting on January 28 at the group's official website for the follow-up single to "Pretty Girl", which ended on February 2.
-By the deadline of February 2, "Honey" was the clear winner, with 60% of the votes.
+At the end of January 2009, DSP announced that it would commence voting on January 28 for the follow-up single to "Pretty Girl".
+The vote was hosted on the group's official website, and ended on February 2.
+"Honey" was the clear winner, with 60% of the votes.
 The song was remixed from the original version, and also underwent a slight name change from "하니" (Ha-ni) to "Honey".
-The group released the music video for "Honey" on February 16 and had their first live broadcasting comeback on KBS's Music Bank program on February 13, 2009; a repackaged mini-album entitled Honey followed on February 19 which featured remixed versions of songs from the group's previous EP.
+The group released the music video for "Honey" on February 16 and had their first live broadcast comeback on KBS's Music Bank program on February 13, 2009; a repackaged mini-album entitled Honey followed on February 19 which featured remixed versions of songs from the group's previous EP.
 "Honey" became the group's first number one single when it topped Gaons weekly singles chart.
-The song earned the group their first music show award on M!
-Countdown on March 5.
+The song earned the group their first music show award on M Countdown on March 5.
 It held onto the position for three nonconsecutive weeks.
-The song also won the Mutizen award on SBS's program Inkigayo and the "Best Dance Award" at the 2009 Mnet Asian Music Awards.
+The song also won the Mutizen award on SBS's Inkigayo and the award for Best Dance at the 2009 Mnet Asian Music Awards.

 At the end of March, the group was chosen for the fourth season of MBC's Idol Show, which marked the group's first hosting duties for a show.
-The group then had a reality show called MTV Meta Friends, which chronicled a group of fans getting a chance to become friends with the group members.
-For the show, the group had their first concert since their debut in 2007.
+The group then appeared in a reality show called MTV Meta Friends, which chronicled a group of fans getting a chance to become friends with the group members.
+For the show, the group held their first concert since their debut in 2007.